leonelBianchi/lebianchi.github.io/1_about.md

 ---

+Hi.
 I study Civil Enginering at Universidad Tecnológica Nacional Facultad Regional Buenos Aires, where I am researcher and teaching assistant.
 I´m from Buenos Aires, Argentina.

 I have been working on research projects on computational models, numerical methods and artificial intelligence applied to structural dynamics.